 Blood Thinners

 If the patient takes blood thinners, they should stay on them.
 If they take warfarin (Coumadin), they should stay on it, but make sure their INR (the blood test they do to monitor it) is between 2 and 3 and has been recently checked (within the last 1-2 weeks).
+We do not recommend routinely stopping blood thinners before dermatologic surgery in the office.

-Antibiotics before Surgery
+Antibiotics Before Surgery

 The patient may need antibiotics given before surgery for any of the following procedures:

-1. Excision
+• Excision

-2. Destruction
+• Destruction

-3. Mohs Surgery
+• Mohs Surgery

-4. Staged Excision
+• Staged Excision

-IF they have:
+If they have:

-1. A joint replacement within the last two years and the surgery is on the lip or below the knee
+• A joint replacement within the last two years and the surgery is on the lip or below the knee

-2. Mitral valve prolapse with regurgitation
+• Mitral valve prolapse with regurgitation

-3. Artificial heart valves
+• Artificial heart valves

-4. Congenital heart conditions
+• Congenital heart conditions

 If a patient meets criteria and requires an antibiotic before surgery, please call the office so we can prescribe the medication and send it to the pharmacy.
+Be sure to let us know about any medication allergies.

-Antibiotics after Surgery
+Antibiotics After Surgery

 Antibiotics are generally not given after a routine excision, destruction, saucerization, or Mohs surgery.
+They are routinely given after closure of a staged excision.
+We usually prescribe minocycline.

 Alcohol Consumption